 UTC CARES Act Quick Facts (as of Aug.
 14, 2020)

 |Title IV Students Eligible for CARES Act Funding (as of Spring 2020 term)||8,229|

 |Student Emergency Fund Recipients (CARES Act portion only)||367|

 |Total Block Grant and Emergency Fund Student Recipients||5,009|

 Student Block Grant Awards

-The University distributed funds to eligible students through block grant awards on May 1.
-Block grant awards were not applied to outstanding balances on student MyMocsNet accounts.
-Student eligibility for the block grant award was limited to students enrolled in the Spring 2020 semester and who met the following criteria:
+The University distributed funds to eligible students through Block Grant Awards on May 1, 2020.
+The Block Grant Awards were not applied to outstanding balances on student MyMocsNet accounts.
+Student eligibility for the Block Grant Award was limited to students enrolled in the Spring 2020 semester who met the following criteria:

 - Students must not had been enrolled in a program that is conducted exclusively online as of March 13, 2020.
 Students whose program was not exclusively online, but who were enrolled in all online Spring 2020 courses as of March 13, 2020, were not eligible for a Block Grant Award but were entitled to apply for aid through the Student Emergency Fund process outlined below.

-The University has determined eligibility for the block grant awards.
+The University determined eligibility for the block grant awards.
 Students did not have to complete a separate application to receive them.
-Eligible students received the following awards based on their expected family contribution (EFC) range:
+Eligible students received the following awards based on their Expected Family Contribution (EFC) range:

 Student Emergency Fund